 While Christ fed the poor, healed the sick, and showed mercy to sinners, He had no mercy for the Pharisees who preyed upon the poor and ignorant in the name of righteousness.
-He called the Pharisees of his day “hypocrites”, “son of hell”, “serpents”, “blind guides”, “fools”, “ whited supluchres”, “full of dead men’s bones and all uncleanliness” and “offspring of vipers”.
+He called the Pharisees of His day “hypocrites”, “son of hell”, “serpents”, “blind guides”, “fools”, “ whited sepulchers”, “full of dead men’s bones and all uncleanliness” and “offspring of vipers”.

 The new wave of bitcoiners will not be the unbanked promoted by the BCashers and ICO scammers and their useful idiot altruistic utopians.
 There will always be the poor among us, mostly for reasons of their own doing.